Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Priority Pass network globally

-• Unlimited visits for primary cardholder plus guests (guest fees may apply)
+• Unlimited visits for primary cardholder (guest fees may apply)

-Best For: Travelers who want lounge access combined with premium travel rewards earning and comprehensive travel protections.
+• You want lounge access combined with best-in-class travel rewards earning and comprehensive trip protections

 Complete O'Hare Lounge Directory by Terminal